 Remember that old joke about the guy propositioning a woman and saying, “We’ve already established what you are, now we’re just haggling about the price”?
 That punchline is applicable here; in Old Testament times, and even into the time of Christ, divorce due to refusal was accepted.
 The problem was, and still is, haggling to define it.

-As you might imagine, creating guidelines in order to define obligations for the “Provision of conjugal love” was a difficult challenge, but the rabbis were up to it.
+I’m sure that you would agree that trying to creating guidelines in order to define obligations for the “Provision of conjugal love” would seem to be a difficult challenge.
+But the rabbis were up to it!
 According to the Ketubbot Tractate of the Talmud,

 The times for conjugal duty prescribed in the Torah are: for men of independent means, every day; for laborers, twice a week; for donkey drivers, once a week; for camel drivers, once in thirty days; for sailors, once in six months.